EleutherAI/lm-evaluation-harness/README.md

     --num_fewshot 5 \
     --tasks lila_addsub
 ```
+NOTE: With default settings, `--model hf-causal` may have different performance than `--model gpt2`.
+One known discrepancy is that `hf-causal` may use `float16` by default, while `--model gpt2` uses `float32`.
+Add the command-line argument `--accelerate_dtype float32` to prevent this discrepancy.

-NOTE: we do not support `hf-seq2seq` in this branch.
+NOTE: we do not yet support `hf-seq2seq`.

 ## Implementing new tasks